datapartnership/welcome/README.md

+# Welcome to the Development Data Partnership!

 <p align="center">
   <img width="250" height="250" src="images/logo.png">
 </p>

-# Welcome to the Development Data Partnership!

  > A partnership between international organizations and companies, created to facilitate the use of third-party data in research and international development.

 As part of the Development Data Partnership, you are going to have access to:

-- code snippets and general tools to get your data analysis up and running
+- general tools and code snippets to get your data analysis up and running
 - a curated list of code examples and data explorations for each data provider
-- a Python package that includes both partner-specific and general helper functions
+- a Python package that includes both partner-specific and general facilitators
+- a command-line toolbox includes both partner-specific and general facilitators

 ## Get Started